oskartabula/Cplusfirst-app/README.md

 # Cplusfirst-app
-App to complete playlist for C+ 2First Austria
+App to complete playlist for C+ First Austria